 Dual Master of Public Administration - Juris Doctor

-The School of Public Affairs and University of Colorado Boulder School of Law jointly sponsor a dual degree program leading to the simultaneous granting of the Master of Public Administration (MPA) and Juris Doctor (JD) degrees.
-The program may be of particular interest to students who wish to practice law within the public sector, obtain a senior administrative post, represent public-sector clients, represent private-sector clients in transactions with government agencies and institutions, and/or develop scholarly expertise in the relationship between law and public administration.
+The School of Public Affairs and CU Boulder School of Law jointly sponsor this dual-degree, which is for students who wish to practice law within the public sector, obtain a senior administrative post, represent public-sector clients, or develop scholarly expertise in law and public administration.

 The Program at a Glance

-School: School of Public AffairsCampus: CU BoulderCU DenverClassroom: Online and on campus classesCredits required for completion: 101Maximum transfer credits: 6Application deadline: Fall: August 1; Spring: December 1; Summer: May 1
+School: School of Public AffairsCampus: CU BoulderCU DenverClassroom: Online and on campus classesRecommended completion time: 4 YearsCredits required for completion: 101Maximum transfer credits: 6Application deadline: Fall: August 1; Spring: December 1; Summer: May 1

 Interested persons must separately apply to and be admitted by both the School of Public Affairs and the School of Law.
 Upon admission, students may begin full-time study at either the School of Public Affairs or the School of Law; however, law study must be initiated no later than the beginning of the second year of enrollment in the program, and the first year of law study must be taken in its entirety and exclusive of non-law course work.